Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Conclusion

 Although we have limited the survey of mechanisms to those designed for \ac{cITS}, we believe that this survey offers a contribution to the wider field of \ac{CPS}, as the novel aspects of mechanisms developed for \ac{cITS} can be used to improve the security of other \ac{CPS}.
 To take a first step towards this goal, we have analyzed the common aspects in Section~\ref{sec:solved_and_open_challenges} and discussed their application to other systems from the \ac{CPS}-domain.
 We envision two broad paths for future work; for security in \ac{cITS}, taking further advantage of the highly orthogonal nature of the four different classes of misbehavior detection we have presented is of vital importance, while the generalization of misbehavior detection mechanisms for \ac{cITS} to general \ac{CPS} will allow the field to advance without sacrificing security.
-For \ac{CPS}, security is not optional: these systems control physical processes, many of which present a critical usage scenario where failure may cause extensive damage or loss of life.
+This survey has provided a wide scope of different detection approaches, which provides a conclusive overview of and introduction to the field for industry, developers, standardization agencies, and aspiring researchers in this field.